 In addition, The Foundation administers funds that were endowed by individuals or their families to provide support to students who want to proceed into higher education.

 The eligibility and amounts of the scholarships varies.
 To apply, click the "Learn More" button beneath the desired scholarship.
 Please read the instructions for each application before filling it out.
 Directions are also included on how and where to submit the application.

-The following is a list of the scholarships administered by DDEF; the scholarship application period is March 22, 2019 through May 1, 2019.
+The following is a list of the scholarships administered by DDEF; the scholarship application period for 2019 is now closed.

 The David Douglas Educational Foundation (DDEF) has established an endowment so that scholarships are made available each year for David Douglas graduates.

 The David Douglas Educational Foundation (DDEF) and FR Moore/Parker each established a scholarship endowment allowing funds to be available for two graduating seniors from the Fir Ridge Campus, David Douglas High School to continue their education.